groverankur/EncryptedBetterJSONStorage/README.rst

     :target: https://github.com/psf/black

-EncryptedBetterJSONStorage is a faster 'Storage Type' for TinyDB_  by Adding encryption to BetterJSONStorage_ It uses the faster Orjson_ library for parsing the JSON , BLOSC2_ for compression and cryptography_ for encryption.
+EncryptedBetterJSONStorage is a faster 'Storage Type' for TinyDB_  by taking BetterJSONStorage_ & TinyDB_ JSONStorage as base.
+It uses the faster Orjson_ library for parsing the JSON , BLOSC2_ for compression and cryptography_ for encryption.

 Parsing, compressing, and writing to the file is done by a seperate thread so reads don't get blocked by slow fileIO.